 - Reduce the rodent population.
 Take away any food sources from the rodents.

-- Secure any trash cans in a garage or special shed.
+- Secure any trash cans in a garage or particular shed.

 - Keep fallen and rotten fruit off the ground.